The Militia General: Philemon Dickinson

 War’s Last Gasp in the Jerseys

-The course of the war would soon turn south but New Jersey’s proximity to New York made it a battleground of covert war and slashing small scale attacks.
-On 23 June 1780, the last battle in the north was fought at Springfield, New Jersey where Dickinson played a prominent role in repulsing the famed Hessian general Wilhelm von Knyphausen.
+The course of the war would soon turn south, but New Jersey’s proximity to New York made it a battleground for covert warfare and small-scale hit-and-run attacks.
+On June 23, 1780, the last battle in the North was fought at Springfield, New Jersey, where Dickinson played a key role in repelling the renowned Hessian general Wilhelm von Knyphausen.

 The Battle of Springfield |